rolandjansky/athena/PhysicsAnalysis/ElectronPhotonID/ElectronPhotonShowerShapeFudgeTool/README.md

 #### The tool configuration file

-In order to be able to correct multiple variables at once, the tool needs to be provided with a list of configuration files for the `ElectronPhotonVariableCorrectionTool`.
+In order to be able to correct multiple variables at once, the tool needs to be provided with a list of configuration files for the `ElectronPhotonVariableCorrectionBase` class.
 These configuration files each need to be constructed as described [here](#the-basic-configuration-file).

 The tool distinguishes the following types of objects: